 Now a bit more about chilling at lodges:

 We found (personal opinion) that sometimes staying over at lodges can actually be tiring.
 Wake up, rush for game drive, rush for breakfast, a bit of chill time, rush for lunch, a bit of chill time, rush for afternoon/evening game drive, rush for a long dinner that usually only starts long after our normal bedtime.
 We know one is not obliged to participate in all of this but believe you me: game drives make you hungry and eating makes you feel like going on a game drive :-).
 So we learned to make the best of our chill times and simply chill!
-In that way, our stays at lodges actually turned into very pleasant times for us, instead of the dreaded “keep-eye-on-the-watch”, “what-time-do-we-have-to-be-there-again” kind of experiences.
+In that way, our stays at lodges actually turned into very pleasant times for us, instead of the dreaded “keep-an-eye-on-the-watch”, “what-time-do-we-have-to-be-there” kind of experiences.